smartSenseSolutions/gaia-x-signer-tool/README.md

 ![Verify Web DID Flow](docs/verify-web-did.png?raw=true)
 ### Sign VC and Compliance to Gaia-X
-- User will share vcs with issuer, verification method and private key
+- User will request vcs with issuer, verification method and private key
 - System will fetch all depended vcs
 - System will sign vcs
 - System will also verify signature with verification method